adamlwgriffiths/schematics-tree/README.rst

 Existing Flask App
 ------------------

-If you already have a flask application and your own way to run it, you can add the schematics-tree views to it using the 'register_blueprints' function.
+If you already have a flask application, you can add the schematics-tree views to it using the 'register_blueprints' function.

 The web page will be accessible at 'http://<host:port>/<url_prefix>/'